Career Gaps Are Normal Now

-Career gaps have always existed, but they became significantly more common after 2020.
-Layoffs, caregiving responsibilities, health issues, entrepreneurial pursuits, and deliberate sabbaticals have all created gaps in millions of professionals' timelines.
-The good news: recruiters in 2025 are far more accepting of career gaps than they were a decade ago — provided you address them proactively and confidently.
+Career gaps have always existed, but they became visibly more common after 2020.
+Layoffs, caregiving, health, entrepreneurship, sabbaticals — all of it has created gaps in millions of professionals' timelines.
+The shift recruiters made: 2025 hiring managers are notably more accepting of career gaps than they were even five years ago, provided you address them proactively and without flinching.

-The worst thing you can do is hide a gap or stumble when asked about it.
-The best thing you can do is own it with a clear, honest narrative.
+The worst move is to hide the gap or stumble when asked.
+The best is to own it with a clear, honest narrative that takes thirty seconds.

 Types of Career Gaps and How to Frame Each